Best Solar Companies in Florida

 Can I get free solar panels in Florida?

-We aren’t aware of a program that gives you solar panels for free in Florida, but some companies might make it seem like you can.
+We aren’t aware of a program that gives you solar panels for free in Florida, but some companies might make it seem like there is.
 You can lease solar equipment with little to no upfront costs, but it’s not totally free.
 Solar leases generally require a flat monthly fee.

 » FREE SOLAR PANELS: Are they really free?